blekenbleu/vJoySDK/FeederDemoCS/docs/README.md

 ### Detecting Changes

-It is sometimes necessary to detect changes in the number of available vJoy devices.
+If detecting changes in the number of available vJoy devices is required,

-You may define a callback function that will be called whenever such a change occurs.
-In order for it to be called, the user-defined callback function should first be registered by calling function *RegisterRemovalCB* as in the following example:
+define a callback function that will be called whenever such a change occurs.
+To be called, the user-defined callback function should first be registered
+by calling function `RegisterRemovalCB` as in the following example:

-Where ChangedCB is the user-defined callback function and label2 is some C# object.
+Where `ChangedCB` is the user-defined callback function and `label2` is some C# object.

-An example to an implementation of the user-defined callback function
+An example to an implementation of the user-defined callback function `ChangedCB`:
-ChangedCB:

 This function is called when a process of vJoy device removal starts or ends and when a process of vJoy device arrival starts or ends.
 The